-- 3.205 Sports, leisure, and recreation infrastructure helps to create, sustain, and enliven communities.
+- 3.219 Sports, leisure, and recreation infrastructure helps to create, sustain, and enliven communities.
 Leisure and recreation infrastructure ranges from purpose-built leisure facilities, indoor and outdoor sport facilities, and play space.
-These facilities are owned and operated by a mixture of private sector, voluntary organisations, local authorities, and education establishments. - 3.206 Together, these places support the activities that are required to help build community, foster a sense of place, meet the cultural and recreational needs of communities, and promote community wellbeing.
+These facilities are owned and operated by a mixture of private sector, voluntary organisations, local authorities, and education establishments. - 3.220 Together, these places support the activities that are required to help build community, foster a sense of place, meet the cultural and recreational needs of communities, and promote community wellbeing.
 Central government policy is very much focused on tackling inactivity and supporting/encouraging under-represented groups to be active as it is considered that physical activity improves physical and mental health as well as individual and social/community development.
+This is particularly important following the Covid 19 pandemic and there is greater government focus on such issues.
 Therefore, all new development needs to consider such infrastructure to encourage people to be more active, including walking and cycling routes, open spaces etc in both the urban and rural areas.

 - Tunbridge Wells Borough Council

 - Sport England

 - National Governing Bodies for Sport (football, rugby, hockey and cricket etc)

 - Kent County Council Public Rights of Way and Access Service

-- Kent Sport parish councils
+- Kent Sport

+- Parish councils

 - Local sports clubs

-- The Kent County Council Rights of Way Improvement Plan 2018 - Sport England Active Design Guide 2015 - Planning for Sport Guidance 2019 - 3.207 In 2017, the Borough Council commissioned a Playing Pitch Strategy and in 2018, two further studies were commissioned: the Open Space Study and the Indoor Sports Facilities Study. - 3.208 These studies have been produced in accordance with the guidance provided by Sport England and are supported by the National Government Bodies for Sport (NGBs).
+- The Kent County Council Rights of Way Improvement Plan 2018 2028 - Sport England Active Design Guidance 2023 - Planning for Sport Guidance 2024 - 3.221 In 2017, the Borough Council commissioned a Playing Pitch Strategy and in 2018, two further studies were commissioned: The Open Space Study and the Indoor Sports Facilities Study. - 3.222 These studies have been produced in accordance with the guidance provided by Sport England and are supported by the National Government Bodies for Sport (NGBs).
 They have been subject to extensive consultation with local clubs and parish councils, who all play a key role in delivering and maintaining sport and recreational facilities in the borough.
-These studies have been ratified by Sport
+These studies have been ratified by Sport England.

-England.
 The Playing Pitch Strategy is supported by an Action Plan, which shows where the focus should be in the short to medium terms, based on existing population and the likely future population which is subject to annual review.
-The full list of studies in relation to Sports and recreation is listed below;
+The full list of studies in relation to sports and recreation is listed below;

-- Tunbridge Wells Borough Indoor/Built Sports facility needs assessment June 2018 - Tunbridge Wells Borough Council Open Space, Sport and Recreation Study-June 2018 - Tunbridge Wells Borough Council Playing Pitch Strategy November 2017 - Tunbridge Wells Borough Council Open Space, Sports and Recreation Study (2017) - Community and Stakeholder Consultation Report (Final) - Tunbridge Wells Borough Retail and Leisure Study on behalf of Tunbridge Wells Borough Council - April 2017 - Tunbridge Wells Playing Pitch Strategy Review 2019/20 - Tunbridge Wells Local Football Facility Plan March 2020 Tunbridge Wells - Tunbridge Wells Borough Council Site Options Analysis Tunbridge Wells Borough Council Sports Hub - July 2020 - Retail, Commercial leisure and Town Centre Uses Study on behalf of Tunbridge Wells Borough Council - 2020
+- Tunbridge Wells Borough Indoor/Built Sports facility needs assessment June 2018 - Tunbridge Wells Borough Council Open Space, Sport and Recreation Study-June 2018 - Tunbridge Wells Borough Council Playing Pitch Strategy November 2017 - Tunbridge Wells Borough Council Open Space, Sports and Recreation Study (2017) - Community and Stakeholder Consultation Report (Final) - Tunbridge Wells Borough Retail and Leisure Study on behalf of Tunbridge Wells Borough Council April 2017 - Tunbridge Wells Playing Pitch Strategy Review 2019/20 - Tunbridge Wells Local Football Facility Plan March 2020 Tunbridge Wells - Tunbridge Wells Borough Council Site Options Analysis Tunbridge Wells Borough Council Sports Hub - July 2020 - Retail, Commercial leisure and Town Centre Uses Study on behalf of Tunbridge Wells Borough Council - 2021